mandober/bing-bash/README.md

 # bing-bash

 ## `bing-bash` - bash functions library

-No forks, no external tools - single process bash shell.
+This library is composed using native bash's (4.3) abilities, without
+unnecessary forking or usage of external tools if possible or faster.
+Single process bash shell was in high regard as well as bash specific
+functionality, disregarding portability.
+All was made and tested with
-Tested with bash 4.3 and 4.4-beta.
+bash 4.3 and 4.4-beta.

-Portability disregarded, bashisms preferred.
-Collection of bash functions.
+bing-bash is a collection of bash functions, meant to be sourced, but
+some of them can be directly executed as well.
+All functions are now
+(or going to be soon) standalone - they won't need any other function
+or file in this library to work (possibly only the main initialization
+`bing-bash' file, file with common aliases, etc.).

-## Initialization
+## Quick start
-Configure and source bing-bash file
+Configure and source `bing-bash' file, or just source the
+functions/files of interest.

 ## List of functions/subroutines:

-### Strings, variables, functions:
+### Strings, variables:

 `bb_typeof`
 - Identify given string as set or unset variable, array, shell keyword, etc.
-- Dump variables (pretty print arrays) and their attributes
+- Dump variables (pretty print arrays) and their attributes.

 `bb_explode`
-- Convert a string to array
+- Convert a string to array by splitting it by substring which can be a
+  single or multi character substring
-- Convert a string to array of chars
+- Convert a string to array of individual characters
+- IN PROGRESS: guess the most probable delimiter

 `bb_implode`
 - Convert an array to string

 `bb_venn`
-- Venn diagrams related functions: find union, intersection, difference, complement)
+- Venn diagrams related functions: find union, intersection, difference,
+  complement).

 `bb_trim`
 - Trim leading, trailing and intermediate whitespace.

 `bb_range`
 - Generate sequences (e.g. 1,4-8,10,12-22,30-35,50)

-`bb_load`
-- Check and source functions
-- Mark functions for autoloading
-- Resolve function's full path

-`bb_sql`
-- Routines dealing with sqlite database

-`bb_err`
-- Display error and debug messages
+* Can be used as function or executable

+`bb_to`
+- Conversions: e.g. ascii to hex, octal, decimal...and similar

 ### Arrays:

+`bb_array_clone`
+- Clone an array

 `in_array`
 - Checks if a value (variable or array) exists in an array

-`bb_array_clone`
-- Clone (and optionally re-index) an array

 `bb_array_convert`
 - Convert indexed to associative array or vice versa